 The Road Trip Survival Guide

 [NOT Gifted] If you want to survive a family road trip there is one rule…PREPARE!
 One-half of the travel blogging duo 2 Travel Dads, Rob Taylor has all you need in his new book, The Road Trip Survival Guide.
-Also strangely, not available until May, this time the 21st.
-Pre-order now and award your patience with Rob’s first book The Ultimate Travel Journal For Kids which came out in 2019!
+Also, check out Rob’s first book The Ultimate Travel Journal For Kids which came out in 2019!

 I suggest you get both Kristy and Rob’s books because when it comes to road tripping with kids, you can NEVER have too many activities!.

 How about you?
 What would you add to the road trip essential list?
 Do share!

 Looking for more road trip tips for traveling with kids?
 Check these out!